Science, Agriculture - Food

 Target audience

-Acceptance into the Master's program is based on the quality of the file evaluated by the teaching staff.
+Acceptance into the Master's program is based on the quality of the application assessed by the teaching staff.

 Read more

-Basic knowledge (undergraduate level) in plant physiology, genetics, cell and molecular biology
+Basic knowledge (bachelor's level) of plant physiology, genetics, cell and molecular biology

 Read more